Illuminating some mysteries of the cosmos with FUSE

 The history of the universe is written in the stars and we read that history by the light they emit.

-One type of light-the far ultraviolet-is writing whole new chapters.
-Canadian scientists are using data from the FUSE (Far Ultraviolet Spectroscopic Explorer) satellite to read the stories told by the oldest and most exotic objects in the universe: white dwarfs, quasars and the hottest stars.
+One type of light-the far ultraviolet (UV)-is writing whole new chapters.
+Canadian scientists are using data from the Fair Ultraviolet Spectroscopic Explorer telescope (FUSE) satellite to read the stories told by the oldest and most exotic objects in the universe: white dwarfs, quasars and the hottest stars.

-The significant thing about FUSE, which operated from 1999 to 2007, was that it probed a region of the electromagnetic spectrum that has been elusive in the past; it can't be seen by earth-based telescopes because the atmosphere filters out far ultraviolet (far UV) radiation from space.
+The significant thing about FUSE, which operated from 1999 to 2007, was that it probed a region of the electromagnetic spectrum that has been elusive in the past; it can't be seen by earth-based telescopes because the atmosphere filters out far ultraviolet (UV) radiation from space.

-FUSE was jointly built by NASA, the Canadian Space Agency and France's Centre national d'études spatiales.
+FUSE was jointly built by National Aeronautics and Space Administration (NASA), the Canadian Space Agency (CSA) and France's Centre national d'études spatiales (CNES).
 Canada contributed the fine error sensors used to stabilize and point the telescope with extreme precision.
 In return, Canadian scientists got about 5 percent of the observing time on the telescope and participated in the international science team that directed the mission.
-To date, they've published about 17 per cent of the scientific papers on the mission.
+To date, they've published about 17 percent of the scientific papers on the mission.

 "This opened the doors to Canadians to participate in a prestigious mission that turned out to be extremely productive," said Jean Dupuis, CSA's program scientist in space astronomy.